 - Create an account on Atlassian Marketplace, or log in and choose Manage apps (more info: Step-by-step Paid-via-Atlassian Listing).

 - Choose My app is not directly installable (ensure that 'App Type' is listed as 'Not a Plugin').

 You will need to host the workflow on your own servers, and add information about where the workflow export can be accessed in the Binary URL textbox.
 This should be the location you specified in step 6 of the prior instruction set.

 - Fill out the submission form, be sure to note the following:

 - The Summary field contains the information that will be displayed to users searching the Marketplace.

 - The Category for your workflow must be Workflow Bundles.
-Choosing Workflow Bundles ensures other JIRA users will have visibility to your workflow.
+Choosing Workflow Bundles ensures other Jira users will have visibility to your workflow.

 You don't have to complete the form in one session.
 You can save your form and come back to it later.
-Once you accept the Atlassian Marketplace Vendor Agreement, the system submits your add-on for review by Atlassian's Developer Relations team.
+Once you accept the Atlassian Marketplace Vendor Agreement, the system submits your app for review by Atlassian's Developer Relations team.